KinesCeTI: A Modular and Size-Adaptable Force Feedback Glove with Interchangeable Actuation for the Index and Thumb: KinesCeTI: Design and Actuation Mechanisms

 \subsubsection{One-way clutch mechanism}

 To enable active unidirectional feedback with variable impedance while maintaining good backdrivability, a novel clutch mechanism is developed.
 In this design, both clutching and feedback are driven by the same servomotor, using an architecture similar to \cite{romeo2021passively} but based on a compliant ratchet–pawl principle.
-The components, shown in Fig.~\ref{fig:OneWayClutch}(a), are as follows: \begin{itemize} \item{\textbf{Output Ratchet Shaft (ORS)}: fixed to the main pulley socket, includes a ratchet.} \item{\textbf{Pawl Carrier (PC)}: surrounds the ORS and houses a compliant pawl.} \item{\textbf{Driving Drum (DD)}: encloses both the PC and ORS and it’s concentric to them via a bearing and a screw.
-In this design, it is driven by the servomotor through a direct drive gear.
-Its inner profile has an irregular geometry that engages the pawl.} \item{\textbf{Friction Ring (FR)}: provides low friction between the PC and the outer structure (Knuckle Hub).} \end{itemize}
+The components, shown in Fig.~\ref{fig:OneWayClutch}(a), are as follows:

+\begin{itemize} \item{\textbf{Output Ratchet Shaft (ORS)}: fixed to the main pulley socket, includes a ratchet.} \item{\textbf{Pawl Carrier (PC)}: surrounds the ORS and houses a compliant pawl with an increasing radial profile.} \item{\textbf{Driving Drum (DD)}: encloses both the PC and ORS and is concentrically mounted via a bearing and a screw.
+It is driven by the servomotor through a direct drive gear.} \item{\textbf{Friction Ring (FR)}: provides low friction between the PC and the outer structure (Knuckle Hub).} \end{itemize}

 All parts are 3D-printed in PETG, except the FR in TPU.
-The operation of the clutch, depicted in Fig.~\ref{fig:OneWayClutch}(b), is as follows: \begin{itemize} \item{\textbf{Free motion}: ORS and main pulley rotate freely, decoupled from the motor.} \item{\textbf{Clutching}: when feedback is required, the motor drives the DD while the FR holds the PC.
-The inner profile of the DD has a decreasing radius in the pawl area, which pushes the pawl inward to engage the ratchet.} \item{\textbf{Feedback}: once engaged, the system enables active feedback, capable of applying resistance or active forces against the finger.} \item{\textbf{Unclutching}: reverse motor rotation or opposite finger motion disengages the pawl, restoring free motion.} \end{itemize}
+The operation of the clutch, depicted in Fig.~\ref{fig:OneWayClutch}(b), is as follows:

+\begin{itemize} \item{\textbf{Free motion}: ORS and main pulley rotate freely, decoupled from the motor.} \item{\textbf{Clutching}: when feedback is required, the motor drives the DD while the FR holds the PC.
+During relative rotation, the fixed inner radius of the DD interacts with the pawl’s increasing radial profile, inducing a radial inward displacement that engages the ratchet.} \item{\textbf{Feedback}: once engaged, the system enables active feedback, capable of applying resistance or active forces against the digit.} \item{\textbf{Unclutching}: reverse motor rotation or opposite digit motion disengages the pawl, restoring free motion.} \end{itemize}

 The clutching angle ($\theta_\text{clutch}$) is defined as:

 Here, $\theta_\text{pawl}$ is the rotation required for the DD to push the pawl inward, while $\theta_\text{align}$ is the additional angle needed to align with the ratchet teeth. $\theta_\text{align}$ ranges from $0^\circ$ (perfect alignment) to one ratchet step.
 In our current design, $\theta_\text{pawl}$ is approximately $30^\circ$ and since the ratchet has 12 teeth, the ratchet step angle is $30^\circ$.
 Thus, the total clutching angle can theoretically range from $30^\circ$ to $60^\circ$.
 Clutching latency also depends on finger motion: when the finger is moving, $\theta_\text{align}$ decreases, thereby reducing the time required to engage.